zelanko/sql-docs.fr-fr/docs/advanced-analytics/tutorials/demo-data-iris-in-sql.md

 ---
-title: Jeu de données IRIS démonstration de didacticiels SQL Server Python et R | Microsoft Docs
+title: Jeu de données IRIS démonstration de didacticiels Python et R dans SQL Server | Microsoft Docs
 Description: Create a database containing the Iris dataset and a table for storing models.
 This dataset is used in exercises showing how to wrap R language or Python code in a SQL Server stored procedure. ms.prod: sql ms.technology: machine-learning